Land degradation: Causes

 High population density is not always related to land degradation.
 Rather, it is the practices of the human population that can cause a landscape to become degraded.
-Populations can be a benefit to the land and make it more productive than it is in its natural state.
-Land degradation is an important factor of internal displacement in many African and Asian countries.

 Severe land degradation affects a significant portion of the Earth's arable lands, decreasing the wealth and economic development of nations.
 As the land resource base becomes less productive, food security is compromised and competition for dwindling resources increases, the seeds of famine and potential conflict are sown.